-Common signs of of prediabetes include having high blood pressure, high cholesterol, heart disease, having a sedentary lifestyle (not being active for at least 150 minutes per week), having polycystic ovary syndrome (PCOS), and being African-American, Native American, or Pacific Islander.
+Common signs of of prediabetes (also known as impaired glucose intolerance) include having high blood pressure, high cholesterol, heart disease, having a sedentary lifestyle (not being active for at least 150 minutes per week), having polycystic ovary syndrome (PCOS), and being African-American, Native American, or Pacific Islander.

 But among all of the signs, the biggest one is being overweight.
 You’re much more likely to have prediabetes if your BMI (your body mass index) is above 30.

-Just 11% of doctors knew that the best initial approach to managing prediabetes is to refer patients to a behavioral weight-loss program, which the American Diabetes Association recommends.
-These programs are based on research on the Diabetes Prevention Program, which provides education and support for weight loss and exercise over an entire year and has been shown to reduce participants' development of Diabetes by 58 percent.
+The best initial approach to managing prediabetes is to refer patients to a behavioral weight-loss program, which the American Diabetes Association recommends.
+These programs are based on research on the Diabetes Prevention Program, which provides education and support for weight loss and exercise over an entire year and has been shown to reduce participants’ development of Diabetes by 58%.